ICube-Networks/lora-analysis/README.md

 * `elasticdump_from_lora-es_per_month.sh` connects to the elastic search server at ICube, and creates one compressed json dump per month

-* `elasticdump_load_data.sh` is a bash script to connect to the local installation and that injects the dump in the local elastic search instance
+* `elasticdump_load_data.sh` is a bash script to connect to the local installation and that injects the dump in the local elastic search instance (custom index name)

+* `elasticsearch_reindex.sh` is a bash script to reindex a v3/v4 lora index into the common index (that will be used for all the analysis)

 You can explore the dataset in Kibana (cf. install section), by default: [http://IP@_ES_SERVER:5601/app/enterprise_search/content/search_indices/lora-index](http://IP@_ES_SERVER:5601/app/enterprise_search/content/search_indices/lora-index)